109 Highland Ave.

 AAFA New England holds two major fundraising events each year – the “Breath of Spring Gala Dinner and Auction,” and our annual “Golf Classic.”
 Our work is made possible because of the money raised at these fun events and generous donations from individuals, businesses, foundations and participation in Community Health Charities of New England.

-For more information about AAFA New England visit our Web site, www.asthmaandallergies.org or call us toll free at 877-2-ASTHMA (278462).
+For more information about AAFA New England visit our Web site, www.asthmaandallergies.org or call us at 781-444-7778.